How a Unified Security Platform Protects the Cloud

 A truly unified cybersecurity platform simplifies cloud security, helps detect and stop threats faster, and improves an organization’s cyber maturity.

 Managing attack surface cyber risk demands a continuous, repetitive cycle of discovery, assessment, and mitigation.
 A unified cyber security platform with automated functionality can sustain that cycle while easing the strain on human teams.
 And in fact, automation is a prerequisite for today’s best-practice security frameworks.

 The cloud has enabled developers to spin up projects and infrastructure instantaneously, but this runs the risk of misconfigurations flying under the radar.
 And with misconfigurations being the #1 cause of a data breach, enterprises need to ensure everything is up to code.
 A cloud-native platform that leveraged automation to continually monitor and scan for misconfigurations helps reduce cyber risk and meet compliance requirements.
 Even better if the platform can auto-check against compliance frameworks and cloud best practices and provide auto-remediation or step-by-step guides.

-Zero-trust models require automated authentication and logging of user behaviours.
+Zero-trust models require automated authentication and logging of user behaviors.
 Secure access service edge (SASE) capabilities automate decisions about access to protect distributed network environments.
-Extended detection and response (XDR) uses artificial intelligence (AI) and analytics to augment SIEM with deeper, contextualised correlations that enable faster detection and response.
+Extended detection and response (XDR) uses artificial intelligence (AI) and analytics to augment SIEM with deeper, contextualized correlations that enable faster detection and response.
 And when it comes to defending against zero-day exploits, continuous, automated monitoring with checks against bug bounty programs such as the Trend Micro™ Zero Day Initiative™ is the quickest possible way to identify and patch against brand-new vulnerabilities.

 Learn more about the benefits of a unified cyber security platform and cyber risk management with the following resources: